rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 > If you bring forth what is inside of you, what you bring forth will save you.
 If you don’t bring forth what is inside of you, what you bring forth can destroy you. — Bird by Bird

+> It is easier to enhance creativity by changing conditions in the environment than by trying to make people think more creatively.

 > [some quote about not hiding anything, because if you give it all away you'll fill back up even more]

-* why are outlets so important?
-* an effective community needs a few different outlets:
-    * consumes together (eg. eats)
-    * makes together (eg. cooks, makes art)
-    * labours together

 * something like a book requires creating the outlet at the same time as the work itself → even the idea of "I'm making a book" can become an outlet, but before it's in that phase, it's nebulous, purposeless or formless